Equatorial orbits and imaging of hairy cubic Galileon black holes: Orbits around cubic Galileon black holes

-These results are related to the following facts, detailed in section 5.1 of~\cite{rot_cubic_BH}.
-The metric functions~$N$ and~$A = B$ converge faster to Minkowski at infinity as~$\bar{\gamma}$ increases.
+These results are related to the following facts mentioned in the introduction.
+The metric functions~$N$ and~$A = B$ converge faster to Minkowski at infinity as~$\bar{\gamma}$ increases~\cite{rot_cubic_BH}.
 Therefore, at fixed radius away from the strong-field region, gravitation gets naively weaker as~$\bar{\gamma}$ increases, so that the velocity of the circular geodesic must be smaller.
-In addition, for any~$\bar{\gamma} \neq 0$, convergence to Minkowski spacetime is always much faster than that of Schwarzschild spacetime:~$N$ and~$A = B$ converge to~$1$ like~$1/r^{4}$ rather than~$1/r$, yielding a vanishing Komar mass at infinity \cite{rot_cubic_BH}.
+In addition, for any~$\bar{\gamma} \neq 0$, convergence to Minkowski spacetime is always much faster than that of Schwarzschild spacetime:~$N$ and~$A = B$ converge to~$1$ as~$1/r^{4}$ rather than~$1/r$, yielding a vanishing Komar mass at infinity \cite{rot_cubic_BH}.
 As a result, velocities given by~(\ref{eq_V_pm}) converge to zero like~$r^{-\alpha/2}$ with~$\alpha = 1$ in Schwarzschild spacetime and~$\alpha = 4$ in Galileon spacetimes.

 Such asymptotic behaviours are highlighted in figures~\ref{fig_kinema_stat_sphe}.
 In all cases, the Lorentz factor displayed in figure~\ref{fig_Gamma_stat} logically converges to~$1$.
 However, according to~(\ref{eq_L_circu_V}), the Killing angular momentum per unit mass~$\bar{L}$ displayed in figure~\ref{fig_L_stat} behaves like~$rV \simeq r^{1-\alpha/2}$, hence the divergence in Schwarzschild spacetime and convergence to zero for any~$\bar{\gamma} \neq 0$ \footnote{ The numerical solutions contain information at infinity confirming this fact even for small couplings like~$\bar{\gamma} = 10^{-3}$ whose convergence to zero becomes apparent very far from the horizon. } .
 Finally,~$\bar{E} = \Gamma N$ converges to~$1$ in all cases on figure~\ref{fig_E_stat}, which will hold true in the rotating case since function~$\omega$ will converge to~$0$ like~$1/r^{3}$ regardless of whether~$\bar{\gamma}$ is zero or not.
 At the photon ring, all the kinematic quantities displayed in figure~\ref{fig_kinema_stat_sphe} naturally diverge.